nicholascarey/respfun/README.md

     `spec_density` function below), in which case the specimen volume is calculated and the correction performed using that.
-If your specimen is neutrally buoyant you could enter the density of the water here (see next option, seawater density is usually around 1026 kg/m^3)
+If your specimen is neutrally buoyant you could enter the density of the water here (seawater density is usually around 1026 kg/m^3, but see next option for precise calculation).

   - Lastly, you can enter the specimen mass and make the assumption the specimen is the same density as the water, in which case